gopasspw/gopass/docs/security.md

 Please note that we try to make it hard to lock yourself out from your secrets.
 To ensure that a user is always able to decrypt his own secrets, gopass requires that the user has at least one private key available (that matches the current public keys on file for the password store).

+---

+## Security Engineering Highlights

+The following design decisions and implementation choices contribute positively to the security posture of gopass.
+They are documented here both as a record for maintainers and as guidance for contributors who must preserve these properties.

+### Binary Hardening

+gopass is built with Position-Independent Executable (PIE) support, stripped debug symbols, `-trimpath`, `CGO_ENABLED=0`, and the `netgo` build tag.
+This eliminates CGo dependencies (and with them an entire class of memory-safety issues) and makes cross-compilation straightforward.

+### No Shell Injection

+Every external command invocation — GPG, Git, and editors — uses `exec.Command` with a string-slice argument list rather than constructing a shell command string.
+This categorically prevents shell-injection attacks even when user-supplied input reaches command arguments.

+### Signed Update Verification

+The built-in updater downloads a checksum file, verifies its GPG signature against a hardcoded project public key, and enforces TLS 1.3 as a minimum protocol version.
+An attacker would need both a fraudulent TLS certificate **and** the project signing key to serve a malicious update.

+### Age Agent Socket Security

+Before connecting to the age-plugin agent socket, gopass checks that the socket file has `0o600` permissions and that its owning UID matches the current process UID.
+This prevents a local attacker from substituting a malicious socket.

+### Clipboard Auto-Clear

+The clipboard helper spawns a detached `unclip` process that sleeps for a configurable interval and then clears the clipboard.
+Before clearing, it re-reads the clipboard and verifies an Argon2id checksum of the expected value to ensure it only erases secrets it placed there (not content from an unrelated application the user copied in the meantime).

+### Debug Log Secret Protection

+All types that hold secret material implement the `SafeStr()` interface, which returns `"(elided)"` rather than the secret value.
+The `out` package respects this interface everywhere.
+Full secret values are written to the debug log **only** when `GOPASS_DEBUG_LOG_SECRETS=1` is explicitly set in the environment.

+### Temporary File Security

+Temporary files created for editor sessions use `/dev/shm` on Linux, a private ramdisk on macOS, and `0o600` permissions on all platforms.
+The files are deleted in a deferred cleanup step so that even abnormal process exits minimise the window during which plaintext is on disk.

+### Recipient Validation

+Before encrypting to a GPG key, gopass validates that the key is usable: it checks for expiration, minimum trust level, and the presence of an encryption sub-capability.
+Expired or untrusted keys are rejected, preventing silent encryption to keys that can no longer decrypt.

+### OpenBSD Pledge

+On OpenBSD, gopass calls `protect.Pledge("stdio rpath wpath cpath tty proc exec fattr")` to restrict the set of permitted syscalls to only those actually needed.
+This limits the blast radius of any exploitation attempt on that platform.